The Street Seen: Santa Monica Dairy Company

 Imperial Dairy, located at 7th & San Julian in downtown Los Angeles, is owned by A.E.
 Beane and C.F Smith.
 In 1903, Bingham Creamery at the same location is implicated in supplying contaminated milk.
 In 1905, Alton E. Beane and John D. Blanchard, who are associated with the Imperial Dairy, form the Imperial Ice Company on Main St. in Ocean Park.

-The 1926 Beverly Hills branch plant is at the corner of Alden and Foothill.
+The Santa Monica Dairy 1926 Beverly Hills branch plant is at the corner of Alden and Foothill.
 The plant is designed by Santa Monica Dairy general manager W. H. Jackson (1883 - 1949) and features a replica milk bottle on the office roof.
 There is a 2-story stable and hay barn - which burns in 1933.

 The 1880 date is in blue letters on the front of the Santa Monica Dairy buildings.
 The basis for this date is tenuous.
 Brothers Burton and George Platt, from Waterbury, Connecticut, have a better claim for the first Los Angeles dairy business in 1884.